greenrobot/EventBus/README.md

 You may cancel the event delivery by calling `cancelEventDelivery(Object event)` from a subscriber's event handling method.
 Any further event delivery will be canceled.
 Subsequent subscribers won't receive the event.
 Events are usually canceled by higher priority subscribers.
-Cancelling is restricted to event handling methods running in posting thread [ThreadMode.PostThread]().
+Cancelling is restricted to event handling methods running in posting thread [ThreadMode.PostThread](#delivery-threads).

 Sticky Events
 -------------
 Some events carry information that is of interest after the event is posted.
 For example, this could be an event signalizing that some initialization is complete.
 Or if you have some sensor or location data and you want to hold on the most recent values.
 Instead of implementing your own caching, you can use sticky events.
 EventBus keeps the last sticky event of a certain type in memory.
 The sticky event can be delivered to subscribers or queried explicitly.
 Thus, you don't need any special logic to consider already available data.

+You register your event bus with specific methods:
 ```java
     @Override
     public void onCreate(Bundle savedInstanceState) {